top of page

 My friend Bernard

-Every time he visited LA, he would call in advance to set the menu of what he wanted to eat during his visit.
-He demanded that garlic and onion, be invisible in the dish, he loved the taste, but could not see the ingredient, I would humor him, because I loved him and I would let him get away with his constant teasing, always based on having met a better cook.
-The latest one was some cook from Madagascar he met in Bali that he coerced into making fricasses, and his tease was that they “might“ have been better than mine.
+He would call me to plan the menu before his trips to LA.
+Garlic and onion had to be invisible in any dish because he loved the taste but couldn't see them as ingredients.
+I would humor him because I loved him, and I would let him get away with his constant teasing.
+He would always try to make me believe he had found a "better cook."
+The latest one was some guy from Madagascar he met in Bali, whom he coerced into making fricasses.and his tease was that they “might“ have been better than mine.
 I would pretend to be very upset by that and we would exchange some insults, and end the conversation in big laughs.

-He was a frequent caller, generally at the same time of the day, either early morning in HK, or late evening, i figured that he mostly called when he was exiled to his balcony to have a cigarette, as he was not allowed to smoke inside.
-The same rule applied when he visited us and he would always pretend to prepare to smoke inside, curious as to, how I would ask him to go on the balcony and close the door.
+He was a frequent caller, usually at the same time of the day, either early morning in HK or late evening.
+I figured that he mostly called when he was exiled to his balcony to have a cigarette since he wasn't allowed to smoke inside.
+The same rule applied when he visited us, and he would always pretend to prepare to smoke inside, curious to see how I would ask him to go on the balcony and close the door.

-Under the appearance of loving gossips, he was in reality one of the most private person I ever met.
-Bernard would never talk about his business, or his personal life, but never gave the impression, he was withholding anything.
+Despite appearing to love gossip, he was actually one of the most private people I had ever met.
+Bernard never talked about his business or personal life, but he never gave the impression that he was withholding anything.

 I loved him because he kept everything simple, in life and in friendship.
-He was always ready to help and would go out of his way to get answers or solutions to situations that did not involve him, but he felt would help his friends.
+He was always ready to help and would go out of his way to find answers or solutions to situations that didn't directly involve him but that he felt would help his friends.

-I almost never saw him upset, and always suspected that his passions were expressed in a more covert way.
-He worked smartly, meaning efficiently enough to make money without working too hard.
-He was bored often, and he was always looking for tech novelties, that he would then share with his friends, even showing up with gears to our place and spending the whole afternoon installing it.
-I would accuse him of using these excuses to hack our network, and we would have a good laugh.
+I almost never saw him upset, and I always suspected that his passions were expressed in a more covert way.
+He worked smartly, meaning he was efficient enough to make money without working too hard.
+He often got bored and was constantly looking for new tech novelties that he would then share with his friends.
+He would even show up at our place with gears and spend the whole afternoon installing them.
+I would jokingly accuse him of using these excuses to hack our network, and we would share a good laugh.

-He loved gambling, and he loved winning, after our lunches, he would leave around three, I knew he was headed to a card game, but I made a point to never mention it unless he brought it up himself.
+He loved gambling and winning.
+After our lunches, he would usually leave around three, and I knew he was headed to a card game.
+However, I made a point of never mentioning it unless he brought it up himself.

-Bernard was a real benevolent presence in my life, I cared for him and enjoyed our talks and his visits.
-It is hard to process the thought that he is gone.
-Against all odds, he found his place in the world, creating a wonderful family, he perched himself in a remote place, where he could be alone but still have the world come to him, as he stood at the door of China, over the years, he manufactured garments, accessories, and yes major art pieces, always finding his way into products the world was interested in.
+Bernard was a truly benevolent presence in my life.
+I cared for him deeply and enjoyed our conversations and his visits.
+It's difficult to come to terms with the fact that he is gone.
+Against all odds, he found his place in the world and created a wonderful family.
+He positioned himself in a remote location where he could be alone but still have the world come to him.
+Standing at the door of China, over the years, he manufactured garments, accessories, and even major art pieces, always finding his way into products that the world was interested in.

-He left this world like a thief, but somehow, I think his last visit was to say goodbye to me.
-Gerard Medina, Henry Kam and now Bernard Seroussi.
-My best friends are gone, each from a different part of my life, each with his own magic to me, and I realize brought together with me, in this paragraph, for the first. time
+He left this world abruptly, almost like a thief.
+But somehow, I believe his last visit was to say goodbye to me.
+Gerard Medina, Henry Kam, and now Bernard Seroussi.
+My best friends are gone, each from a different part of my life, each holding his own magic for me.
+And now, for the first time, I realize they are brought together with me in this paragraph for the first time.

 Recent Posts